 Desert nomads are among the hardiest individualists on Earth.
 I know; I’ve met some and admired them.
 No one can get them to do what they don’t want to do, and there is no nobler host for those they call a friend or even an innocent passer-by.
 After all, some random visitor might be an angel sent by God to test their honor.

 Most of the ground-down, back-strained peasants (Pagan, Christian, Zoroastrian, Hindu, you name it) whom Muslim conquerors absorbed, grasped the advantages of Islam soon enough.
 Islam makes every Muslim man the equal of every other in the eyes of God.
 Nobility, wealth, the willingness and ability to hurt people bad; what are those worth?
 Less than nothing, according to God.

 Can Euro-Americans claim they taught the same thing to the American Indians they conquered?
 Can any Christian or non-believing conqueror?

-Just as Christ’s Sermon of the Mount calls on Christians to submit to the equality of the human condition; Allah, through Mohammed’s recitation, calls on all Muslims to submit to equality of their condition before God.
-Direct political democracy is obligatory in both cases, since it alone can satisfy this shared equality.
-There can be no dispute between Muslims and Christians as to this religious principle of direct democracy, except by the lying dictate of their respective psychopaths.
+Just as Christ’s Sermon of the Mount calls on Christians to submit to the equality of the human condition; Allah, through Mohammed’s recitation, calls on all Muslims to submit to the equality of their condition before God.
+Direct political democracy is obligatory in both cases, since it alone can satisfy the shared equality of the human condition.
+There can be no dispute between Muslims and Christians as to the religious principle of direct democracy, except by the lying dictate of their respective psychopaths.